ronaldpaek/ronaldpaek/README.md

 # Hi there 👋, I'm Ronald!

-I'm a software engineer based in Buena Park, CA. I'm passionate about building scalable and high-performance applications.
-I specialize in frontend development using JavaScript, React, and HTML/CSS.
+I'm a software engineer based in Buena Park, CA. I specialize in frontend development using JavaScript, React, and HTML/CSS.

 ## My GitHub stats